shricharan37/Intro_to_DMML/README.md

 # Introduction to Data Mining and Machine Learning for Bioinformatics

 Welcome to the repository for the course "Introduction to Data Mining and Machine Learning for Bioinformatics".
-This repository contains exercises that were handled as part of the course during my 7th semester in SASTRA
+This repository contains exercises that were handled as part of the course during my 7th semester in SASTRA Deemed University.

 ## Repository Structure